Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation

 \subsection{Control Layout Overview}

-Conditional models \cite{yang2023reco, li2023gligen, wang2024instancediffusion, zhang2023adding, qin2023unicontrol, zhao2024uni, mou2024t2i} empower image generative models, for the most part text-to-image models, to produce controllable outputs by extending them to accept single or multiple external layout maps, generally called conditions.
-Scribbles and sketches are simple and vague types of conditions that can be created conveniently by users.
-Segmentation maps \cite{zhou2017scene}, on the other hand, offer a granular control over the image content by dictating a pixel-level condition map of the image lattice.
-Hough lines \cite{gu2022towards} and Canny edges \cite{canny1986computational} can condition generative models to capture subtle texture and fine-grained details that can not be specified via bounding boxes and segmentation maps.
-Keypoints \cite{cao2017realtime} is a format that allows creating images from skeletal structures that likely depict human postures.
-Advanced types of control formats include normal maps \cite{vasiljevic2019diode} and depth maps \cite{ranftl2020towards} both of which challenge the generative models by widening the conditioning task scope to integrate information about the perceived depth of images.
+Conditional models \cite{yang2023reco, li2023gligen, wang2024instancediffusion, zhang2023adding, qin2023unicontrol, zhao2024uni, mou2024t2i} empower image generative models, particularly text-to-image models, to produce controllable outputs by extending them to accept a single or multiple external layout maps, commonly referred to as conditions.
+Scribbles and sketches are simple, vague types of conditions that can be easily created by users.
+In contrast, segmentation maps \cite{zhou2017scene} offer granular control over the image content by specifying a pixel-level condition map of the image lattice.
+Hough lines \cite{gu2022towards} and Canny edges \cite{canny1986computational} condition generative models to capture subtle textures and fine-grained details that cannot be specified through bounding boxes and segmentation maps.
+Keypoints \cite{cao2017realtime} provide a format for generating images based on skeletal structures, which likely depict human postures.
+Advanced control formats include normal maps \cite{vasiljevic2019diode} and depth maps \cite{ranftl2020towards}, both of which broaden the scope of the conditioning task by incorporating information about the perceived depth of images.